 From Needing Love to Being Love

-Establish Being, Perform Action, and Change Your Life
+Establish Being, Perform Action, Change Your Life

 Perhaps the most direct way to make this shift from needing love to being love is through meditation.
 Meditation provides the silence one needs to become more self-aware.
-With a heightened state of self-awareness, it becomes easy to see where in your life you are engaged in activities and behavior dedicated to needing love rather than being love.
+With a heightened state of self-awareness, it becomes easy to see where you are engaged in activities and behavior dedicated to needing love rather than being love.

-While meditation will provide the awareness, the only way to change these old protective patterns is to take action.
-Actions (karma) based on your true nature to be the love rather than need it is the way we lay down new neurological pavement (pathways) in the brain to be free of the need for approval.
+While meditation will provide awareness, the only way to change old protective patterns is to take action.
+Actions (karma) based on your true nature (to be the love rather than need it) are the way we lay down new neurological pathways in the brain to be free of the need for approval.

-The Vedic prescription for human happiness, “Yogastha Kuru Karmani,” means to establish being and then perform action.
-(12) Thus, from an Ayurvedic standpoint, meditation alone is not the recipe for happiness.
-Meditation is an important tool, but without engaging in a transformational action-step based on a heightened state of awareness, it’s literally only half of the instruction towards attaining happiness.
+The Vedic prescription for human happiness, Yogastha Kuru Karmani, means to establish being and then perform action.12 Thus, from an Ayurvedic standpoint, meditation alone is not a recipe for happiness.
+Meditation is an important tool, but without engaging in transformational action steps based on heightened awareness, it’s literally only half the instruction.

 Ayur means life and veda means truth; so Ayurveda translates as the truth of life.
 Meditation, yoga, and other Ayurvedic techniques all establish being, presence, and silence, but the second half of the Vedic prescription for happiness requires action.